Triston Casas Preview, Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

+- Yankees pitchers combine to surrender 175 total home runs at a clip of 1.2 per game (to rank 17th in the league).

-- Schmidt will try to earn his 10th win when he makes the start for the Yankees, his 29th of the season.
-He is 9-8 with a 4.54 ERA and 139 strikeouts through 140 2/3 innings pitched.
+- Vasquez makes the start for the Yankees, his fifth of the season.
+He is 2-2 with a 2.36 ERA and 22 strikeouts through 26 2/3 innings pitched.

-- In his last appearance on Wednesday against the Detroit Tigers, the right-hander tossed 6 1/3 innings, giving up three earned runs while surrendering five hits.
+- The righty last appeared in relief on Thursday, when he threw 2 1/3 innings against the Detroit Tigers, allowing one earned run while giving up three hits.

-- In 29 games this season, the 27-year-old has put up an ERA of 4.54, with 8.9 strikeouts per nine innings.
-Opponents are batting .264 against him.
+- The 24-year-old has put up a 2.36 ERA and 7.4 strikeouts per nine innings in seven games this season, while giving up a batting average of .186 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.